SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

    - YES: "_Helped the team achieve a **X% increase in velocity** through the use of the burndown chart and Jira._"
  - **Engineering Impact:**
    - NO: "_Reduced app size by 4.2 MBs_"
-   - YES: "_Reduced app size by 4.2 MBs, a previous analysis done on app size correlates this to a 0.4% increase in signups._"
+   - YES: "_Reduced app size by 4.2 MBs, that is correlated to a 0.4% increase in signups._"
  - **Business Impact:**
    - NO: "_Reduced the number of support tickets_"
    - YES: "_Reduced the number of support tickets by 10% for users in the experiment, resulting in **$2M annualized cost savings**._"